brianrhea/awesome-jtbd/README.md

 - **[Designing Features Using Jobs To Be Done](http://blog.intercom.io/using-job-stories-design-features-ui-ux/)**
 - **[Why Jobs to be Done interviews don't "Lead the Witness"](http://blog.marksweep.com/post/60731446972/why-jobs-to-be-done-interviews-dont-lead-the)**
 - **[This is not a map - Inside Intercom](http://blog.intercom.io/shareable-map/)** "A worse map does a better job."
+- **[Replacing The User Story With The Job Story — Jobs To Be Done — Medium](https://medium.com/the-job-to-be-done/replacing-the-user-story-with-the-job-story-af7cdee10c27)** Too many assumptions are dangerous
+- **[The forces at work when choosing a product](http://www.elezea.com/2013/11/progress-making-forces/)** A better design of the Forces diagram than the one used by Rewired Group

 #### Twitter
 > Follow these people